Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 - The SELECT cardiovascular outcomes trial demonstrated that semaglutide reduced the risk of major adverse cardiovascular events by 20% in adults with established heart disease and overweight or obesity.

 These aren't miracle drugs.
 They work best alongside real changes in nutrition and physical activity.
 Side effects — particularly gastrointestinal symptoms — are common, especially during dose titration, and not everyone responds the same way.
-But for people who have struggled with weight for years despite genuine effort, GLP-1 medications represent the most effective pharmacological tool available.
-The Bridge makes them accessible to Medicare beneficiaries at a price point that was unthinkable even a year ago.
+But for people who have struggled with weight for years despite genuine effort, GLP-1 medications represent the most effective pharmacological tool currently available.

 Frequently Asked Questions